 With the problematic trend of preschool suspensions and expulsions on the rise, positive discipline techniques for teachers are more important than ever.
-No matter how smoothly your classroom may run, every child eventually exhibits common childhood behavioral problems such as getting distracted or becoming disruptive - the key is to handle these situations with a more positive approach.
+No matter how smoothly your classroom may run, every child eventually exhibits common childhood behavioral problems such as getting distracted or becoming disruptive.
+The key is to handle these situations with a more positive approach.

 Classroom management doesn’t have to be hard!
 Dr. William DeMeo’s When Nothing Else Works, is full of creative classroom management strategies and tips on positive discipline for preschoolers.
-The most important thing to remember is that, often, there are certain expectations for children that the children themselves don’t understand.
+The most important thing to remember is that there are often certain expectations for children that the children themselves don’t understand.
 Young children require patience, understanding, and a caring approach to their discipline.

 Here are some positive discipline techniques you can try in your classroom today:

 Research in the areas of Positive Behavior Support and Pyramids of Intervention has demonstrated that establishing and teaching expectations in the early childhood environment has a positive effect on the classroom climate and prevents challenging behaviors from occurring.